CitiesSkylinesMods/TMPE/README.md

 A work-in-progress modification for **Cities: Skylines** to add additional road traffic control

 # Changelog
-1.4.5
+1.4.5, 01/22/2016
 - The option "Vehicles may enter blocked junctions" may now be defined for each junction separately
+- Bugfix: A deadlock in the path-finding is fixed
-- Bugfix: Small values for timed light sensititivity were not saved correctly
+- Bugfix: Small timed light sensitivity values (< 0.1) were not saved correctly
+- Bugfix: Timed traffic lights were not working for some players
+- Refactored segment geometry calculation

 1.4.4, 01/21/2016
 - Added localization support